Ultimate Guide to

 The Massage & Bodywork Licensing Exam (MBLEx) is the current standard licensing exam for massage therapists in the US.
 Most state massage boards require that massage license applicants successfully pass the MBLEx before they are issued a license.
 The main purpose of the massage exam is to determine if an applicant has the knowledge and competency to be able to safely and effectively provide professional massage therapy services to the public.

 This guide explains what you can expect to find on the massage licensing exam, and how to prepare to take the test in 2023.
 It was written for massage therapy students, recent graduates, and anyone who needs to pass the FSMTB Massage and Bodywork Licensing Exam.

 Like any comprehensive licensing exam, the MBLEx can be challenging to prepare for.
 This helpful guide will show you exactly what you need to study, what obstacles to watch out for, and how to develop an effective study strategy.
-When you’re ready to start preparing for the exam, check out our MBLEx practice tests and MBLEx Prep Course.
+When you’re ready to start preparing for the massage exam, check out our MBLEx practice tests and MBLEx Prep Course.
 The content covered on the massage exam and in our test prep materials is based on what an entry-level massage therapist needs to know to provide safe and effective treatments for clients.

 How to prepare for the MBLEx